 Choose the brightest and “cleanest” design for your projects.
 Do not force users to spend time mastering your interface.
 It is better to use the elements known to everyone.

-If most sites use certain elements of the interface, it is not worth inventing a “wheel” and confusing users.
+If most sites use certain elements of the interface, it is not worth inventing a “the wheel” and confusing users.

 Your UI should look familiar: the links should look like links, and the menu should be in the upper right corner.
 It is not worth experimenting with these standard elements.

-A creative approach to the basic elements only hurts you interface, making it difficult for users to use it.
+A creative approach to the basic elements only hurts your interface, making it difficult for users to use it.
 In the best UI, creativity and usability work together and not against each other.

 Remember, when designing links, buttons, and navigation items, you must first consider their convenience.